idolopafersa/stronglife/README.md

-# 💪 StrongLife
+# 💪 ToFuerte

-Welcome to **StrongLife**!
+Welcome to **ToFuerte**!
 This project is a healthy lifestyle organizer designed to help you organize your routines, meals, and exercises at home.
 In the future, a gym option will be implemented, where you will be able to complete your daily routine interactively.
 It will be available for web, Android, and iOS.

 ## Technologies Used